baronet2/FirstCyclingAPI/README.md

 - Mapping additional endpoints (e.g. pages starting with https://firstcycling.com/team.php?)
 - Parsing results from additional pages (e.g. race startlists, race statistics)

+To run tests, first `pip install pytest` and `pip install vcrpy`.
+Then run `py.test` in a shell from the root directory.

 ## License
 See the file called LICENSE.
 This project is not affiliated in any way with firstcycling.com.